 - (bio)medical applications of NLP

-Piano, guitar, ballroom/latin dancing, nature, geocaching, good movies, good books
+Piano, guitar, dancing (salsa, rock'n'roll, ballroom/latin), nature, geocaching, good movies, good books

 See the separate page that lists my projects.